Zamiell/isaac-faq/save-data-manager.md

 - Next, reset the run, and notice that the counters are reset to 0.
 - Next, close the game and reopen it.
 Notice that the counters will resume right where they left off.

+Magic!
 Using the save data manager is really just as easy as that.

 <br>